sheng09/PHYS3070-2020/Week1/After-class-reading.md

 Week1
 =====

-# 0. How to access RSES servers from the Computer LAB (J8 Ground Floor)
+# 0. How to access RSES servers from RSES Computing LAB (J8 Ground Floor)
 Follow the document ["*How to access RSES server remotely from windows compute to access RSES server*"](https://github.com/sheng09/PHYS3070-2020/blob/master/Week1/docs/How-to-access-RSES-server.pdf) to login to RSES servers.